fixrtm/fixRTM/.github/ISSUE_TEMPLATE/bug-report-en.md

 **Bug report check list**

+- [ ] You have finished loading all model packs before login to world/server.
 - [ ] You're using the latest stable/snapshot version of fixRTM.
 - [ ] You're using correct version of RTM and NGTLib.
 You can check with release notes.
 - [ ] You couldn't find same bag in the [issues](https://github.com/fixrtm/fixRTM/issues)